DarshakPatel2004/VulnForge/README.md

 ---

-**VulnForge — built for blue teamers who believe their threat data belongs to them.**
+**VulnGuard — built for blue teamers who believe their threat data belongs to them.**

 *No telemetry.
 No SaaS.
 No subscriptions.
 Just your data, your rules, your machine.*